 - I would award this person the highest bonus.
 [Disagree to agree scale]

 - I always want this person on my team.
 [Disagree to agree scale]

 - This person is ready for promotion.
 [Yes or No]

 - This person is at risk for low performance.
 [Yes or No]

-Deloitte did other things with their performance management strategy as well, but their primary focus was to recognize, compensate and promote their highest performing employees.
+Deloitte did other things with its performance management strategy as well, but its primary focus was to recognize, compensate and promote its highest performing employees.

 Organizations with highly motivated and driven employees, opportunities to promote from within, and room to give some variable compensation.

 How it can go wrong: